DevDoggo/django-automated-setup/README.md

-This is a template of a Django Project meant to be used for quick and painless creation of a new Django Project.
+This is a package with a bash-script as well as other default-styled files for a newly created Django Project.
-The idea is that there should be scrips available in the project to set up a project properly and accordingly to one's needs, however this'll take a little bit of consideration if it's even necessary.
+This was developed to speed up django-project creation.
+In many cases you need to do the exact same setup to begin with, and this is meant to turn thirty-to-sixty minutes of setting up the config yourself into a less-than-a-minute automated setup.

+Pro-Tip: If you know nothing of Django, learn to set up a project manually first.
+This software does not help a new person learn how to use django, it simply saves time for the people who already have some knowledge.

-###How to Run
+## How to Run

 git clone git@doggonet.campus.ltu.se:devdoggo/django-advanced-template.git
 cd django-advanced-template
 chmod u+x setup.sh

-./setup.sh
+./setup.sh or . ./setup.sh

-###Dependencies
+(Option two will put your terminal current directory to the created project's)

+# Dependencies
 Python Virtualenv